Rylan12/homebrew-development/README.md

 # Rylan12 Development

-Test formulae for Homebrew development
+Test formulae and tools for Homebrew development

 ## How do I install these formulae?
 `brew install rylan12/development/<formula>`